| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 Aas et al. (2021)

-gives a general introduction to dependence-aware Shapley values, and the three approaches "empirical"
+gives a general introduction to dependence-aware Shapley values and the approaches "empirical",

 Olsen et al. (2022) introduces the "vaeac"